drbean/edit/jeffreykuo/send_editing_Final_send.md

 ![](media/image1.png){width="5.328125546806649in"
 height="1.698086176727909in"}

-Fig 1.
-Product development flow and manufacturing process chain diagram
+Fig. 1 Product development flow and manufacturing process chain diagram
 \[7\]

 The purpose of free-form surface machining is to perform the cutting of complex shapes